nicholas-wright/Projects/README.md

 A general-purpose python web scraper utilizing the scrapy package.
 The original use was to collect MLS data for a predictive model.

 Files: https://github.com/nicholas-wright/Projects/blob/master/Web%20Scraper.ipynb

+### SQL Query examples

+An example of SQL queries for informative purposes.
+The original document was made to practice SQL Queries.

+Files: